 The Mineral Resource Estimate provides for mineral resources that are amenable to open-pit mining and underground bulk mining.
-Mineral resources amenable to open-pit mining are identified as those resources occurring near surface to a vertical depth of 700 metres (viz. above an elevation of 2,300 metres above sea level), while resources amenable to underground bulk mining are identified as those resources occurring below this depth (Appendix 1; Tables 1 and 2).

-The total Mineral Resource, inclusive of Inferred Mineral Resources, is summarised in Table 1 below.
+Mineral resources amenable to open-pit mining are identified as those resources occurring near surface to a vertical depth of 700 metres (viz. above an elevation of 2,300 metres above sea level), whereas the resources amenable to underground bulk mining are identified as those resources occurring below this depth (Appendix 1: Tables 1 and 2).
+The total Mineral Resource, inclusive of Inferred Mineral Resources, is sumarised in Table 1 below.

-Table 1: Total Mineral Resource - Preferred Mining Scenario.
+Table 1: Total Mineral Resource - Open Pit and Underground Mining Operations.